 *Our response: We thank the reviewer for pointing out this confusion.
 We have now clarified the sentence (line 63-64) so that it matches our definition in the glossary.
 We have defined them as: synchrony- the phenological differences between pair-wise interacting species and does not include fitness consequences.
 Comparatively, phenological mismatch refers to decreases in consumer fitness associated with changes in the relative timing of life cycle events.
 Thus, we believe the reviewer is quoting our definition of ‘phenological synchrony’.
 Nonetheless, we can see that we should have been more clear and thus have adjusted the text.

-We feel, along with other studies (e.g. Miller-Rushing et al. 2010, Johansson et al. 2015, Visser and Giennap 2019), that the distinction is crucial, as not all studies have quantified the fitness consequences of shifts in the timing of species interactions. e follow the connections between mismatch and fitness which is in line with numerous other studies (check Durant ).
+We feel, along with other studies (e.g. Miller-Rushing et al. 2010, Johansson et al. 2015, Visser and Giennap 2019), that the distinction is crucial, as not all studies have quantified the fitness consequences of shifts in the timing of species interactions.
+We follow the connections between mismatch and fitness which is in line with numerous other studies (check Durant ).
 L68-70: These sentence is very vague.
 Almost to the extent that it becomes meaningless.
 What do you exactly mean by “have worked to improve predictions and address diverse findings”?

 *Our response: We have removed ‘address diverse findings’ and made the sentence more specific.
 L77-87: This paragraph is generally fairly vague.
 I agree that “a disconnect between ecological theory and current empirical approaches” may exists and hamper our predictions about future climate change-induced mismatches but at this part of the manuscript it should have become more specific what the problems are.